JasonHJJin/etc/README.md

 ❗️

-I maintain this GitHub account and its repositories specifically for resume and portfolio purposes.
-My active development projects are hosted on a separate GitHub account.

-For more details or to discuss potential opportunities, please don't hesitate to contact me.
-Thank you.
+This repository is for resume and portfolio purposes!
+THank you.